rennychung/decothreshold-collapse/README.md

 ![Plot showing the theoretical boundaries and required constraints on the C_th and Gamma_0 parameter space for the DTC theory.](figures/figure3_parameter_space.png)

-### Figure 4:
+### Figure 4: coherence_decay_DTC
+### Figure 5: dtc_cat_test
+### Figure 6: lazarus_test
+### Figure 7: dtc_lisa

 ## 7. Philosophical Summary
-Objective collapse, in this framework, is not driven by consciousness, gravitational mass, or spontaneous stochastic fluctuations.
-Rather, collapse is triggered exclusively by the information-theoretic criterion that all alternative quantum outcomes—except the actualized one—have become irreversibly inaccessible to the entire future universe.
-That is, collapse is a consequence of the objective, physical loss of coherence between branches.
-Specifically, when the off-diagonal elements of the system’s density matrix in the pointer basis have been suppressed below any threshold recoverable by physical processes—even in principle—the deletion of non-actualized branches is both theoretically justified and operationally necessary.
-On this view, the wave function does not represent a multitude of equally real worlds.
-Instead, it encodes a single world: one that comprises both the actual and the possible, up until the point when irreversibility renders the alternatives no longer physically meaningful.
+The Decoherence-Triggered Collapse (DTC) model does not invoke consciousness, gravitational effects, or additional stochastic fields as the origin of wave-function collapse.
+Collapse arises exclusively from the physical process of environment-induced decoherence itself.

+When off-diagonal coherence in the pointer basis is suppressed below the irreversibility threshold $C_{\rm irr} \approx 10^{-20}$ — a scale derived from the scattering rates of macroscopic objects with environmental photons and particles (Joos & Zeh, 1985; Zurek, 2003) — the non-actualized branches become inaccessible to all future physical interactions, even in principle.
+At that point the theory activates an infinitely sharp pruning term that instantaneously projects the state onto the pointer basis selected by the environment.

+Consequently, the quantum state never describes a multitude of co-existing, equally real parallel worlds.
+Prior to the threshold, off-diagonal terms encode physically accessible superpositions; once the threshold is crossed, those terms lose all observable consequences and are legitimately removed from the description.
+The wave function thus represents a single ontological world that temporarily carries latent possibilities until environmental entanglement renders the alternatives irreversibly unrecoverable.
+Collapse is therefore not an extra postulate grafted onto quantum mechanics, but an objective dynamical consequence of the same irreversible decoherence process that already explains the quantum-to-classical transition.

 ## 8. License
 This project is licensed under the MIT License.